seanhenry/SwiftMockGeneratorForXcode/README.md

 ## Install Swift Mock Generator Xcode Source Editor Extension

 - Download the latest release [here](https://github.com/seanhenry/SwiftMockGeneratorForXcode/releases)
+- Close Xcode if it is open
 - Copy the app to the `Applications` folder.
 - Open the app
 - Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Mock Generator` is enabled.
 - Open Xcode

-## How to create a new Swift mock
+## How to create a new Swift test double

-- Create an empty mock class conforming to a protocol.
+- Create an empty class conforming to a protocol.

 Example:
 ```
-class MySpy: MyProtocol {
+class MyProtocolSpy: MyProtocol {
 }
 ```
 - Place the cursor inside the class declaration.